 - Attend a mandatory 2-day Court Interpreter Orientation (non-language specific)

 Interpreter candidates who complete these requirements are listed on the Court Interpreter Registry as "ELIGIBLE" interpreters.
 They are allowed to take a Court Interpreter Certification Exam, if available in their languages.
-Certified and Eligible court interpreters listed on the Court Interpreter Registry work on an as needed basis.
+Certified and Qualified court interpreters listed on the Court Interpreter Registry work on an as needed basis.
 Being listed on the Registry does not guarantee full-time, part-time or contractual employment.
 If you are looking for permanent employment with the Maryland Judiciary, please visit the Maryland Judiciary website at http://mdcourts.gov/jobs/index.html.